rainplus/web-ext-reference/05_Concepts/06_Content_Security_Policy/Content_Security_Policy.md

 ### Location of script and object resources

-Under the default CSP you may only load [<script>](/en-US/docs/Web/HTML/Element/script) and [<object>](/en-US/docs/Web/HTML/Element/object) resources that are local to the extension.For example, consider a line like this in an extension's document:
+Under the default CSP you may only load [<script>](/en-US/docs/Web/HTML/Element/script) and [<object>](/en-US/docs/Web/HTML/Element/object) resources that are local to the extension.For example, consider a line like this in an extension s document: